 Released: Aug.
 6, 2024

 This is the fifth maintenance release of Python 3.12 Python 3.12 is the newest major release of the Python programming language, and it contains many new features and optimizations.
 3.12.5 is the latest maintenance release, containing more than 250 bugfixes, build improvements and documentation changes since 3.12.4.
-This version of …
+This …

 ...String_AsStringAndSize() function that provides access to the internal data buffer and size of a string object - or the default encoded version of a Unicode object.
 PyString_Size() and PyString_AsString() accept Unicode objects.
 The standard header <limits.h> is now included by Python.h (if it exists).
 INT_MAX and LONG_MAX will always be defined, even if <limits.h> is not available.
 PyFloat_FromString takes a second argument, pend, that was effectively useles...